 France celebrates the storming of the Bastille (Prise de la Bastille) in 1789 and the end of monarchy.

 Most of the citizens watch the parade and the firework on TV and the luckiest ones can attend it at the Champs-Elysées and the Eiffel Tower in Paris.
 They are also other fireworks in the Seine-Saint-Denis department such as in Saint-Denis, Pantin…

-Shops (summer sales from June 27th to August 7th) and restaurants are open, but not museums.
+Shops (summer sales) and restaurants are open, but not museums.

 Shops, restaurants and museums will be open.